adamleozar/olio-test/README.md

 rvm -v
 ```

-You should see the rvm version details as an output if rvm installed properly.
+You should see the rvm version details as an output if rvm is installed properly.

 This project has a dependency on Ruby 3.0.2.
 Therefore in order to install and use the correct version, run the following from the terminal window from inside the project directory: